-Here you can find the press releases of the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig.
-Please note, that all images contained in the press releases are for use in connection with the press release, exclusively.
-For any other usage purposes, please contact the communications department.
+Here you can find the media releases of the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig.
+Please note, that all images contained in the media releases are for use in connection with the press release, exclusively.
+For any other usage purposes, please contact the Media and Communications department (email@example.com).

 Scientists from Göttingen University investigate effects of land conversion in South-East Asia